-WARRANTY SUMMARY
+NEWMAR CORPORATION WARRANTY SUMMARY

-NOTE: This is not an interpretation of Newmar Corporation's or any chassis' express warranty, but is provided as general information.
-Please refer to the Newmar Express Limited Warranty and those provided by the chassis manufacturer.
+NOTE: The above is not a statement of Newmar Corporation's Expressed Limited Warranty or any chassis or component manufacturer's expressed warranty, but is provided as general information only.
+Please refer to the Newmar Expressed Limited Warranty and those provided by the chassis and component manufacturer.